Opticos/gwsl/tutorials/manual.md

 GWSL can be easily installed from the Microsoft Store.
 If it is not already installed, get it [here](ms-windows-store://pdp/?productid=9NL6KD1H33V3) or [here](https://www.microsoft.com/en-us/p/gwsl/9nl6kd1h33v3).

 On the first run of GWSL, Windows will ask you if you want to allow GWSL through the firewall.
 GWSL requires public network access to function.
-You may be asked to allow access twice when using certain options in the [Shortcut Creator](#using-the-gwsl-shortcut-creator) (See Options with an Asterisk).
+You may be asked to allow access twice when using certain options in the [Shortcut Creator](#using-the-gwsl-shortcut-creator) or changing the dpi mode(See Options with an Asterisk).

+If you are not sure you allowed GWSL through the firewall, you can test the xserver by going to the GWSL Dashboard --> About --XClock.
+A simple clock window should open.

+If you did not allow it through the firewall the first time, you can simply go to the GWSL Dashboard --> About --> Allow GWSL Through the Firewall.
+This will open a window to show you how to allow it.
+(This feature was added in GWSL 1.3.8)

 Note: Some Antiviruses might detect GWSL and block its installation.
-This is a known bug in Pyinstaller, the program we use to package GWSL.
+This is a known bug in Pyinstaller, the program I use to package GWSL.
 If this occurs, you might want to disable the Antivirus during installation.

 ### The GWSL User Interface ###
 #### The Dashboard